 You have not been named in more than four previous patent applications.
 But provisional applications do not count.
 Neither do patent applications naming you as inventor that were assigned to your employer as part of your employment contract.

-Further, there is an income restriction for claiming micro-entity status.
+Further, there is an income restriction for claiming micro-entities status.
 In the prior year, you also can not have had gross income (determined by IRS regulations) more than three times the median household income as determined by the Census Bureau.
 This equates to approximately $180,000.00.

 Finally, you can not be contractually bound to assign the application to an entity that does not meet the micro-entity test.